ihsn/SDCPractice/measure_risk.rst

 risk.
 The SUDA score ranks the individuals according to their level of risk.
 The higher the SUDA score, the riskier the sample unique.

- Calculating SUDA scores – a simplified example*
+ Calculating SUDA scores – a simplified example

-To illustrate how SUDA scores are calculated, we compute the SUDA scores for the sample uniques in the data in Table 4.5, which replicates the data from Table 4.4.
+To illustrate how SUDA scores are calculated, we compute the SUDA scores for the sample uniques in the data in :numref:`tab45`, which replicates the data from :numref:`tab45`.
 Record 5 contains four MSUs: {Rural} of size 1, and {‘Secondary Complete’, ‘Unemployed’}, {‘Female’, ‘Unemployed’} and {Female, Secondary Complete} of size 2.
 Suppose the maximum size of MSUs we search for in the data, :math:`M`, is set at 3.
 Knowing that,